JasminDreasond/Tiny-Essentials/docs/v1/README.md

 - 🧲 **[TinyDragger](./libs/TinyDragger.md)** — A flexible drag-and-drop manager with collision detection, jail constraints, vibration feedback, visual proxies, revert-on-drop, and full custom event support.
 - 🕒 **[TinyDomReadyManager](./libs/TinyDomReadyManager.md)** — A readiness manager for DOM and async conditions, supporting prioritized callbacks, custom filters, and event-based or promise-based bootstrapping.
 - 📣 **[TinyNotifications](./libs/TinyNotifications.md)** — A browser notification utility with sound support, permission management, truncation logic, default icons, and enforced validation to ensure safe and predictable usage.
+- 🧱 **[TinyHtml](./libs/TinyHtml.md)** — A minimalist DOM utility class that offers jQuery-like methods in pure JavaScript for querying, styling, traversing, event handling, collision detection, and visibility logic — all in a lightweight and chainable interface.

 ### 3. **`fileManager/`**
 * 📁 **[main](./fileManager/main.md)** — A Node.js file/directory utility module with support for JSON, backups, renaming, size analysis, and more.